177 Random Search for Hyperparameters

 177.3.2 3.2 A Probabilistic Guarantee

 Random search also admits a clean budget guarantee that requires no assumptions about smoothness.
 Define the target region as the top \(\alpha\) fraction of the configuration space ranked by performance, so a uniformly drawn configuration lands in it with probability \(\alpha\).
-After \(n\) independent draws, the probability that at least one lands in the target region is
+Let \(X_i\) be the indicator that draw \(i\) lands in the target region.
+The draws are independent, so the probability that none of the \(n\) draws hits the target is \((1 - \alpha)^n\), and the probability that at least one lands in it is

 \[ P(\text{hit}) = 1 - (1 - \alpha)^{n}. \]